-To do well on a test, you must have good knowledge of the information that is being tested.
-But you must also have a strategy for taking the test that allows you to show what you know.
+To do well on a test, you must have good knowledge of the information that is being tested., but you must also have a strategy for taking the test that allows you to show what you know.
 The DETER strategy can help you do your best on any test.
 Each letter in DETER reminds you what to do.

 D = Directions

-Ask your teacher to explain anything about the test directions you do not understand.
+Read the test directions very carefully, ask your teacher to explain anything about the test directions you do not understand, follow the directions

 E = Examine

-Only by knowing the entire task can you break it down into parts that become manageable for you.
+Examine the entire test to see how much you have to do, break it down into parts that become manageable for you.

 T = Time

-Once you have examined the entire test, decide how much time you will spend on each item.
+Once you have examined the entire test, decide how much time you will spend on each item - plan to spend the most time on the items that count for the most points.

 E = Easiest